johnxu21/johnxu21.github.io/teaching/CS473-Fall2022/project/sre_project.md

 git cherry-pick merge_commit
 ```
 The ```merge_commit``` is the pull request merge commit you are trying to integrate into the fork.

-  4. Step 2 - 4 are the same as they are applied in [RefactoringsInMergeCommits](https://github.com/ualberta-smr/RefactoringsInMergeCommits)
+The next steps are the same as they are applied in [RefactoringsInMergeCommits](https://github.com/ualberta-smr/RefactoringsInMergeCommits)